-The Company is exposed to concentration of credit risk with respect to cash and cash equivalents in the amount of \$2.37 million (Q1 2013: \$5.33 million) which is held with a Malaysian financial institution.
-The amount of \$4.47 million (Q1 2013: \$31.15 million) is held with a Canadian financial institution.
-In addition, the Company is exposed to credit risk with respect to the Gold forward purchase agreement with Veris Gold Corporation for \$6.60 million.
+The Company is exposed to concentration of credit risk with respect to cash and cash equivalents in the amount of \$0.82 million (June 30, 2013: \$3.87 million) which is held with a Malaysian financial institution.
+The amount of \$3.54 million (June 30, 2013: \$7.30 million) is held with a Canadian financial institution.
+The amount of \$13.91 million (June 30, 2013: \$nil) is held with an Australian financial institution.
+In addition, the Company is exposed to credit risk with respect to the loan owing by Veris Gold Corporation for \$6.60 million which the Company is actively pursuing for recovery.
 To mitigate exposure to credit risk, the Company has established policies to limit the concentration of credit risk, to ensure counterparties demonstrate minimum acceptable credit worthiness, and to ensure liquidity of available funds.